Simultaneous shape and topology optimization of wings: Results

 For numerical reasons, all optimizations are run with normalized Young's modulus, i.e. $E=1\;\mathrm{Pa}$, and a Poisson's ratio of $\nu=0.3$.
 The contrast for the void material is set to $E_\mathit{min}/E_\mathit{max}=10^{-6}$.

-The optimization is initialized with a uniform wing with a twist of $3\degree$ and a $1.64\;\mathrm{m}$ chordlength.
-The angle of attack may be varied from $-7\degree$ to $10\degree$ and the chordlength from $0.1\;\mathrm{m}$ to $1.64\;\mathrm{m}$, in cases where it is allowed to vary.
+The optimization is initialized with a uniform wing with a twist of $3\degree$ and a $1.64\;\mathrm{m}$ chord length.
+The angle of attack may be varied from $-7\degree$ to $10\degree$ and the chord length from $0.1\;\mathrm{m}$ to $1.64\;\mathrm{m}$, in cases where it is allowed to vary.
 The camber is kept constant throughout the optimization.
-The shape variables are filtered with a radius of $\frac{1}{3}$ of the wing half-span, as suggested by \cite{Conlan-Smith2020}, to avoid that the optimization exploits numerical artifacts of the panel method.
+The shape variables are filtered with a radius of $\frac{1}{3}$ of the wing half-span, as suggested by \cite{Conlan-Smith2020}, to avoid the optimization exploiting numerical artifacts of the panel method.

 The structural design variable is initialized to $\gamma=0.5$ throughout the structural mesh, both inside and outside the wing.
 This means that elements that enter the wing will have intermediate values.
 The sensitivity of objective and constraints with respect to $\gamma$ outside the vicinity of the wing is zero, so the $\gamma=0.5$ is maintained until the element gets within a filter radius of the wing.
-The filter radius for the skin erosion-dilation process is set to $r_e=7.5\;\mathrm{mm}$ leading to a fixed wing skin thickness of $10\;\mathrm{mm}$, corresponding to $2$ elements - thus ensuring that the aerodynamic forces are mapped to solid elements.
+The filter radius for the skin erosion-dilation process is set to $r_e=7.5\;\mathrm{mm}$ leading to a fixed wing-skin thickness of $10\;\mathrm{mm}$, corresponding to $2$ elements - thus ensuring that the aerodynamic forces are mapped to solid elements.
 Furthermore, the filter radius for the internal design of the wing is set to $r_s=12.5\;\mathrm{mm}$.
 The threshold value gap for the internal variables is set to $\Delta\eta=0.2$, leading to a minimum length scale of $11.25\;\mathrm{mm}$.

 The relative wing skin stiffness is set to $\rho_\mathit{skin}=0.05$.
 This low stiffness for skin elements is chosen to reflect that the enforced wing skin thickness, is of $10\;\mathrm{mm}$ (which cannot be lower due to the discretization level), which is much higher, than what would normally be used on an airplane wing.
+A high projection sharpness is chosen for the skin identification, $\beta_\mathit{skin}=64$, this ensures that the skin is sharply defined and of the chosen thickness.